 "There is a competitive element to this trend as parents-to-be are compelled to create increasingly lavish public rituals to prove their worthiness in having and raising a child," Dr. Carly Gieseler, an assistant professor at the City University of New York who has studied this growing trend, shared with me.
 "In an era of social sharing obsession and mediated self-absorption, gender reveals gain traction precisely because they are highly visual snapshots of parenthood."

 It wasn't always like this.
 In the early days of gender reveals, couples would simply open an envelope and announce the sex of the baby to their anxious family members.
-Around five years ago, the centerpiece of these events became color-coded cakes that bakers would dye pink or blue and disguise with neutral colored frosting.
+Around five years ago, the centerpiece of these events became colour-coded cakes that bakers would dye pink or blue and disguise with neutral coloured frosting.
 When the parents cut a slice of the dessert, they would be surprised by what they found inside.

 By 2012, the trend had really taken off, with thousands of gender reveals being posted to social media.
 Today, a search on YouTube brings up more than 620,000 results.
 Right now, we're at a point where the growing trend, fueled by YouTube views and Facebook likes, has inspired many expectant parents to really up the ante.